jamestansongen/30daysmaps2023/README.md

 ### Day 23: 3D

 Finally managed to include a map of North Carolina, my first home away from home back in 2016/2017.
 For this challenge, I followed a tutorial to make a population spike map.
 The most time consuming portion was the st_intersection to carve out North Carolina from the entire US data but the results were definitely worth it.
+Also quite impressed by the data provided by Kontur Inc. which has a spatial resolution of 400m for the entire US.

 ![NC](Maps/Day23.png)